Deciding to start a community garden

-If you would rather write your own management plan, please refer to this template for a list of things to include.
+If you would rather write your own management plan, please refer to this template for a list of things you might want to include.

 Like it or not there are a number of formalities that need to be dealt with when setting up a garden.

 The ‘paperwork’ involved in arranging leases, permits and insurances can be involved, but don’t let it stop you.
-There are plenty of groups, including 3000acres, to give you help and advice (that’s why we have prepared this toolkit).
+There are plenty of groups, including 3000acres, to give you help and advice.

 One of the most important decisions landowners will want to know is ‘who’ they are dealing with.
 Who has legal authority to sign a lease?
 Who is responsible for public liability insurance?
 Who can be contacted when something goes wrong?

-In most cases, however, you will need to identify a legal structure to formalise your group.
+You may need to you decide on a legal structure to formalise your group.

 One way that you may choose to become official and commit to the project is to incorporate as an association.
 This is not as scary as it sounds!
-Associating will allow you to access insurance, sign a lease etc as an association, as your garden, rather than an individual.
+Associating will allow you to access insurance and sign a lease as an association – as your garden, rather than as an individual.

 For more information about how to become an incorporated association and the rights and responsibilities that go with that status visit the Consumer Affairs Victoria website.